The problem

 return await _poll_one_source(source, supabase)

-return await asyncio.gather(*(_worker(s) for s in sources))The same poller powers a JSON-LD fallback fetcher that extracts schema.org/JobPosting from any careers page with Python's stdlib html.parser, zero new dependencies.
-Small aside, but worth noting: once the concurrency model is honest, adding a slow fetcher does not compound into a slow scan.
+return await asyncio.gather(*(_worker(s) for s in sources))That same poller also powers a JSON-LD fallback fetcher that extracts schema.org/JobPosting from any careers page using Python's stdlib html.parser, with zero new dependencies.
+It's a small aside, but worth noting: once the concurrency model is honest, bolting on a slow fetcher doesn't compound into a slow scan.

 Takeaway

-async is a shape you put on a function.
-Concurrency is whether the thing inside that function actually yields.
-A sync library wrapped in async def is still blocking; asyncio.to_thread is how you make it yield.
-Run the timer before and after every fix, and it will tell you which theater you bought.
+async is just a shape you put on a function; concurrency is whether the thing inside that function actually yields.
+A sync library wrapped in async def is still blocking, and asyncio.to_thread is how you make it yield.
+Run the timer before and after every fix and it'll tell you which theater you just bought.